Christiania: An Embarrassment of Green Riches for Copenhagen

 November 28, 2009 by Robin Plaskoff Horton

-They were green when most of the world identified the word only as a color.
-Inhabitants use composting toilets connected to individual organic water-treatment systems, run their homes on solar power, and aim to reuse 100 per cent of the community’s waste.
+They were green when, for most of the world, that word was just a color.
+Inhabitants of this 45-year-old eco-community use composting toilets connected to individual organic water-treatment systems, run their homes on solar power, and aim to reuse 100% of the community’s waste.
 The area is also a car-free zone that boasts a relatively lucrative cottage industry in bicycles.

-Yet less than two weeks before the start of the UN’s climate summit in Copenhagen, this more than 30 year-old counter-cultural eco-enclave in the heart of the capital continues to be a source of angst to Danish authorities.
+Yet less than two weeks before the start of the UN’s climate summit in Copenhagen, this counter-cultural eco-enclave in the heart of the Danish capital continues to be a source of angst to they city’s authorities as it has been for more than four decades.

 Christiania is home to more than 1000 bikers, hippies, skaters, drug dealers, artists, anarchists, punks, activists, strays and vagrants who live in a kind of organized chaos, pariahs to the Danish People’s Party, an increasingly popular and influential far-right group that says Christiania is dangerous and who want to see it obliterated.
 The city fears that the “state within a state” will become the meeting ground for a surge of anti-globalisation protesters who are expected to arrive in the city for COP10.